nterreri/thesis/report/appendix.md

 ### Categorizer

 The categorizer can be used through the *demo.py* module.
-Effectively, this module should in the future become a more complete utility callable from the command line, that would train or load a serialized classifier before running it against a development or test set.
+Effectively, this module should in the future become a more complete utility that would train or load a serialized classifier before running it against a development or test set.
 As it stands, running the module will always result in the classifier being trained, run against the dev set and finally tested automatically.

 ### Synonym Generation